drydart/flutter_sqlcipher/README.md

 SQLCipher for Android 3.5.9, SQLCipher 3.4.2, and SQLite 3.20.1.

-### Why use this plugin instead of another plugin wrapping Android's native SQLite support?
+### Why this plugin instead of wrapping Android's native SQLite support?

 Two good reasons are: